saxena-arushi/saxena-arushi/README.md

 - ⚡ Fun fact: ...
 -->

-I am a third-year student pursuing a Bachelor's degree in Information Technology.
+<center>I am a third-year student pursuing a Bachelor's degree in Information Technology.
-My current focus is on studying Data Structures and Algorithms.
-Additionally, I am also learning web development using Django and striving to improve my understanding of the subject.
+Currently, I am studying Data Structures and Algorithms, as well as learning web development using Django.
+Additionally, I am keenly interested in the field of machine learning.</center>
+**✏️ Languges:**